 PCI DSS compliance applies to any organisation that touches payment card data, even indirectly.
 That includes retailers, e-commerce sites, service providers, franchise networks, billing platforms, hospitality groups and SaaS platforms that integrate payment processing.

-You (well, really, your business) will almost certainly need to be PCI DSS compliant if you:
+Your business will almost certainly need to be PCI DSS compliant if you:

 Accept credit or debit cards (online or in-store)